wesleydonald/MTRN4231/README.md

 # Technical Components

 ## Computer Vision
-The computer vision pipeline uses an Intel RealSense RGB-D camera to detect the board and classify the white and black playing pieces.
-The RGB image is processed using colour-thresholding, contour extraction, and shape filtering, while the aligned depth image is used to convert pixel coordinates into 3D positions in the robot’s base_link frame.
+The computer vision uses an Intel RealSense camera to detect the board and classify the white and black playing pieces.
+The RGB image is processed using colour thresholding while the aligned depth camera is used to convert pixel coordinates into 3D positions in the robot’s `base_link` frame.

 A trapezoidal region-of-interest (ROI) restricts detection to the table workspace.
-The board is identified by HSV colour thresholding, Canny edge extraction, and Hough line detection, which gives both the board’s centre and orientation.
-A rolling average filter stabilises the board pose before broadcasting a TF frame for the board and its 3×3 grid.
+The board is identified by HSV colour thresholding, Canny edge extraction and Hough line detection, which gives both the board’s centre and orientation.
+The orientation is found using a *line of best fit* approach.
+A rolling average filter stabilises the board pose before broadcasting a TF frame for the board and its 3×3 grid (`board_index[i]`).

-White and black pieces are detected separately using tuned HSV thresholds, morphological filtering, and contour solidity/area checks to reject noise.
-For each valid contour, image moments provide the pixel centroid, which is converted to a 3D coordinate using the depth map and camera intrinsics.
-Each piece is published as a PoseArray in base_link, and TF frames are broadcast for debugging.
+White and black pieces are detected separately using tuned HSV thresholds, filtering, and contour solidity/area checks to reject noise.
+For each valid contour, image moments provide the pixel centroid.
+Each piece is published as a `PoseArray` in `base_link`, and TF frames are broadcast as well.

-Finally, a temporal filtering stage selects the most stable detection set across multiple frames, improving robustness to flickering or partial occlusions.
-This pipeline provides reliable board localisation and piece detection for downstream planning.
+Finally, a temporal filtering stage selects the most stable detection set across multiple frames, improving robustness to flickering elements.
+This pipeline provides reliable board localisation and piece detection for planning in the `brain` package.
+A debugging image is published to `debug/detection_image` as follows,

 <p align="center">
   <img src="images/CV.png" width="600">